shivajid/atlas/Tutorail.md

 * Apache Sqoop -

 Apache Sqoop is hadoop project for ingesting data from Relation Databases into Hadoop.
 It has been in the Hadoop Ecosystem for a while and well proven in the industry.

-* Apache Flume -
-Apache Flumen is a  good utility for ingesting data from various sources into hadoop.

-Feed and Data Lineage

-* Apache Falcon -
-Falcon is a feed processing and feed management system aimed at making it easier for end consumers to onboard their feed processing and feed management on hadoop clusters.

-Falcon needs a workflow engine.
-It uses oozie by default.

 * Apache Atlas*